 [Michelle and Gong Li] are some of the first few Asian actresses–for me, at least–to really break out into the big screen.
 I’ve always admired them as a child because it was just so rare to see Asian actresses do so well.

 For those of us who live in Asia, we have a lot of access to Asian Cinema.
 So, in a way, actresses like Gong Li and the really well-known in say, Chinese cinema–at least for actors like myself–they are our on-screen heroes which is just really, when I look at representation–

 we are very visible on-screen here which is very different from the Asian-American community back in the U.S. Which is why this film is so impactful and special at this time.

-Gosh, we spent so much time at the KTV (laughs).
-I know that’s something that a lot of people talk about but it’s really true and sometimes the only downtime that we may have had [was] at night and for some reason this cast really loves to sing!
+JK: Gosh, we spent so much time at the KTV (laughs).
+I know that’s something that a lot of people talk about but it’s really true and sometimes the only downtime that we may have had [was] at night and for some reason, this cast really loves to sing!
 It’s been a really great way of bonding.
-You can let your hair down and everyone has fun and I guess in a funny way, there’s these two things:
+You can let your hair down and everyone has fun and I guess in a funny way, there are these two things:

 Even though so many of us are Asian, we come from so many different backgrounds but what really bonded us was music and food.

 You would think that just because ethnically we’re Chinese or Asian, that would make us similar, but because we all grow up whether that’s Australia, England, or Singapore, we are not the same.
 We don’t share that many cultural similarities, so to speak, but it is the food that we all remember as childhood foods that everyone grows up with.